Corey Cusimano

 Cusimano, C., Zorrilla, N., Danks, D., & Lombrozo, T. (2024).
 Journal of Experimental Psychology: General, 153(3), 837-863.
 PDF Link

 People possess a naive theory of reasoning.
-They draw on this naive theory when judging other’s control over their beliefs, desires, intentions, and intentional behavior.
-This theory explains common intuitions about coercion, exploitation, and situational necessity.
+People draw on this naive theory when attributing control over beliefs, desires, intentions, and intentional behavior.
+This paper (also) explains common intuitions about coercion, exploitation, and situational necessity.

 Lay standards for reasoning predict people’s acceptance of suspect claims.